 Fifth Column are proud to be a living wage-accredited employer and have been paying the London Living Wage since 2013.
+We believe the Living Wage has a place in London printing and all across the country.
 This week (Monday 11th to Sunday 17th November 2019) is Living Wage Week and, amongst other things, sees the announcement of the new hourly wage rates.
 That’s £9.30 for the UK as a whole and £10.75 for the higher cost of living in London.

 It struck us as an appropriate moment to restate our support for the Living Wage movement, celebrate its achievements, and also think about how much further we need to go as a society.
 How great it would be if more employers were in a position to support the campaign.
 Better still, how great it would be if there was no longer any need because the official minimum wage made the campaign obsolete.

 The real Living Wage is independently calculated and based on what employees and their families need to live.
 Paying it is currently a voluntary decision, something employers choose to do, as opposed to a legal requirement.
 It’s worth noting that the real Living Wage is more than the government’s minimum wage (confusingly rebranded as the National Living Wage).
 The higher rate is an important distinction and one that can’t be underestimated.
 It has a big impact on how folk actually live.

 “The Living Wage is the difference between existing and having a life.
 Before I was working but couldn’t afford heating in my flat”

 It’s difficult to deny comments like that.
 The real Living Wage isn’t an excessive amount of money per hour.
 It’s a sensible figure, an independent assessment of what’s reasonable and fair.
 Yet it changes lives.